 What was once dated and lowbrow is now new and trendy.

 Canned beer has traditionally gotten a bad rap.
 Childhood memories of tin-wrapped cheap swill still abound in my clouded head.
-Back in those days (the 70’s and 80’s) the shelves in the Midwest were lined with cans of Miller High Life, Schmidt (with the wildlife), PBR, Blatz, Schaefer (they actually still make that stuff), and of course the king himself — Budweiser.
+Back in those days (the 70’s and 80’s) the shelves in the Midwest were lined with cans of Miller High Life, Schmidt, PBR, Blatz, and of course the king himself — Budweiser.
 It was all relative though, beer was beer and it was mostly cheap swill.
 There was no Dogfish Head or Rogue — choices were limited.
 The upscale brew at that time was Michelob, and if you were suave and had the funds, the night could belong to Michelob in a bottle.
+(Spoiler: good canned craft beers do exist now).

 When the 90’s came, the fledgling craft beer world snubbed their noses at aluminum and decided only glass was worthy of housing their upscale nectar.
 Part of this may have been cost but part of it was indeed to separate themselves from the mass-produced generic macrobrews.
 Surely Sierra Nevada didn’t want to see cans of their prized Pale Ale next to Blatz in the liquor store or especially rolling around together empty in the bed of a lifted pickup truck blasting Garth Brooks.